 Previous journal issues

-The final issue published under the name British Journal of Ethnomusicology was volume 12 number 2 (2003).
-Please select the following link for a list of contents for volumes 1-12 published from 1992 - 2003.
+The final issue published under the name the British Journal of Ethnomusicology was volume 12 number 2 (2003).
+Please click on the following link for a list of contents of British Journal of Ethnomusicology volumes 1-12, published from 1992 - 2003.

-To obtain previous issues of Ethnomusicology Forum (volume 13 onwards) please contact Taylor and Francis (Routledge).
+To obtain previous issues of Ethnomusicology Forum (volume 13 onwards) please contact Taylor and Francis Online.

 Ethnomusicology Forum accepted into the Arts and Humanities Citation Index (AHCI)